livingdocsIO/documentation/reference-docs/server-configuration/webhooks.md

 ```

 ## Payload
 The payload sent to your webhook endpoints looks like this.
-The `requestId` is unique for every call.
+The `deliveryId` is unique for every call.

 `document.published`
 ```
 {
   "event": "document.published",
-  "requestId": "o4-0Rdu0f695qnlun0iY-",
+  "deliveryId": "o4-0Rdu0f695qnlun0iY-",
   "projectId": 8,
   "projectHandle": "magazine",
   "webhookHandle": "my-webhook",